 Prof. Dr. Martin Spiess " further information

-Group Members

-Visiting Scientist Prof. Dr. med.
-Jonas Rutishauser

 Postdoctoral Fellows

-Dr. Simone Kälin Dr. Deyan Mihov Dr. Eva Raja
+Dr. Deyan Mihov Dr. Valentina Millarte

 PhD Students

 Dominik Buser Erhan Demirci Marco Janoschke

 Master Student

 Christine Käser

+Administrative Assistants

-Administrative Assistants Nadine Iberl Brigitte Olufsen
+Maja Güntensperger-Heckel Brigitte Olufsen

 Technical Associates

+Cristina Baschong Nicole Beuret Tina Junne Bieri

+Research Group Henning Stahlberg

-Cristina Baschong Nicole Beuret Tina Junne Bieri RESEARCH GROUP HENNING STAHLBERG The Center for Cellular Imaging and Nano Analytics (C-CINA)
+The Center for Cellular Imaging and Nano Analytics (C-CINA)

+C-CINA studies Membrane Protein Systems and also other protein complexes.
+We develop methods for sample preparation, microscopy hardware, and image analysis software.
+In a systems-biology project for Visual Proteomics we are developing a tool for the cellular total content analysis by microscopy and ther methods.
 The Center for Cellular Imaging and Nano Analytics (C-CINA) is studying membrane protein systems at different size and length scales with a combination of various light and electron microscopy methods.
 C-CINA is located in the D-BSSE building in the northern part of Basel, and is supported by the Swiss systems biology initiative SystemsX.ch.
 The Stahlberg group studies biological membranes and the contained membrane proteins at several length scales and resolution levels.
 We use fluorescence light microscopy, and combine the obtained localization information about fluorescentically labeled protein complexes or viruses with Serial Blockface Scanning Electron Microscopy (SBF-SEM), in collaboration with the Friedrich Miescher Institute.
 SBF-SEM can characterize the 3D structure at 20nm resolution of large specimen areas of thousands of human cells at a time, thereby extending light microscopy to higher resolution.
 We also employ electron tomography (ET) in a transmission electron microscope, to study small specimens like individual bacteria at even higher resolution.
 To this end, C-CINA operates an FEI Titan Krios transmission electron microscope (TEM), which is one of the worlds most advanced high-resolution electron microscopes for the study of biological specimens.
 Further instruments in C-CINA include atomic force microscopes and a scanning transmission electron microscope (STEM).
 The latter is used to determine the mass-distributions of biological particles, which are adsorbed to ultra-thin carbon films and freeze-dried.
-We apply these different methods to the same specimens, enabling
+We apply these different methods to the same specimens, enabling correlative light and electron microscopy (CLEM).
+The study of biological specimens at different levels of resolution and scale allows understanding the biological system at the cellular, molecular and submolecular level.